Anahkiasen/cookie-monster/README.md

 npm install
 ```

-You'll need NPM for that, if you don't have it, you can find a one-click installed on [NodeJS's website](http://nodejs.org/) or if you're more familiar with development and have per example Homebrew, you can just do `brew install node`.
+You'll need NPM for that, if you don't have it, you can find a one-click installer on [NodeJS's website](http://nodejs.org/) or if you're more familiar with development and have per example Homebrew, you can just do `brew install node`.

 ### Editing